rebelsky/csc207c/_labs/heaps.md

 Review the various `dump` methods in `Heaps.java`.
 Review the `HeapExperiment.java` class.

 a.
 When we dump a heap, is the left subtree below the line for the root or above?
+Why do you think we made that choice?

 b.
 Given that we haven't implemented `heapUp` or `heapDown`, what should our heap look like after each step as we add the strings `"d"`, `"e"` `"b"` `"f"` `"a"` `"h"`, `"i"`, `"c"`, and `"g"`, in that order?